Quick Links

 In class we will be:

-• Spotting different colours
+• Sorting colours

 To reinforce your child’s learning you could: